suchja/generators/Docker-Readme.md

 -	Python to generate a new version of the language binding containing the changes
 -	Editor to change python code of the generators, bricks and bricklets.
 -	Editor to change the language specific parts of the language binding
+-	Execution environment according to the language binding
+-	Environment containing brickv, brickd and the hardware for testing an example attached to it.
+A better alternative would be to have unit and integration, which do not require the hardware.
+What would be a good way to simulate the hardware?
+Could we use something like a Mock brickd for examples?
+Brickd is written in pure C.